dbyrdaquent/OfficeDocs-DeployOffice/DeployOffice/change-management-for-office-365-clients.md

 localization_priority: Normal
 ms.collection: Ent_O365
 ms.custom: Ent_Office_ProPlus
-description: "The client applications that are included with Office 365 are released regularly with updates that provide new features and functionality together with security and other updates.
-Windows 10 has also adopted this servicing model and is also releasing new functionality regularly.
-As an IT Professional, you need to understand this servicing model and how you can manage the releases while your organization takes advantage of the new functionality."
+description: Understand the Office 365 servicing model and how you can manage the releases while your organization takes advantage of the new functionality.
 ---

 # Change management for Office 365 clients